 To see Luther’s point, we must look more closely into the argument itself.
 Erasmus had argued, it will be recalled, from the basic “logic” of morality.
-If man is not free, he is not responsible.
-If he is not responsible, then God is — for sin as well as for good, and man is simply an animated puppet.
-Moreover, since God has given so many commandments and demands that man make choices it is only “logical” to assume at least some freedom on man’s part.
-All that seems “logical” enough, and one can point, ostensibly to a number of Scriptural passages to support it.
+If people are not free, they are not responsible.
+If they are not responsible, then God is — for sin as well as for good, and people are simply animated puppets.
+Moreover, since God has given so many commandments and demands that humans make choices about, it is only “logical” to assume at least some freedom on a person’s part.
+All that seems “logical” enough, and one can point, ostensibly, to a number of scriptural passages to support it.

 Luther’s basic argument, however, is that this position is not really logical if one takes belief in God or even the concept of God with any seriousness at all.
-For if it is true that God as Scripture asserts is the sovereign, almighty, immutable creator of heaven and earth who rules and incessantly governs and disposes all things to his purposes and end, where does that leave man?
+For if it is true that God as scripture asserts is the sovereign, almighty, immutable creator of heaven and earth who rules and incessantly governs and disposes all things to his purposes and end, where does that leave a person?
 Where does that lead if one wants to argue “logic?”
-And one cannot arbitrarily stop somewhere along the line when the going gets rough, one must remain logical.
-It leads of course, to the shattering, not to say horrible, thought that God decides, rules and holds sway over all things, and that everything that occurs happens necessarily because he wills it to happen and man is left with nothing.
+And one cannot arbitrarily stop somewhere along the line when the going gets rough; one must remain logical.
+It leads, of course, to the shattering, not to say horrible, thought that God decides, rules and holds sway over all things, and that everything that occurs happens necessarily, because God wills it to happen and humanity is left with nothing.
 It brings one to the awful thought of determinism.
 Theologically it brings one to the specter of double predestination.
-And if we are looking for avenues of escape, Scripture itself is not very reassuring.
+And if we are looking for avenues of escape, scripture itself is not very reassuring.
 A host of passages point in this direction.
-Nor does scripture here teach anything basically different from what any honest man, from philosopher to common peasant knows to be true: that if God is God, then he necessarily rules all things and everything happens in some way or another — even if we can’t understand how — because he so wills.
-There is, Luther is saying, a kind of “resistless logic” in the very idea of God which all men are forced to recognize which simply wipes out the idea of free will through [cut off at top of page 74] veritable will for man.
-For God is the almighty creator, ruler and sustainer of all things and man is the creature.
-And certainly, Luther argues, it is important for man to know and acknowledge this.
-It most certainly is not, as Erasmus thought, one of those things which the common man should not be told.
-Indeed, what common man does not know it?
-Everyone has to come to grips with it because it the “secret” is already out!
+Nor does scripture here teach anything basically different from what any honest person, from philosopher to common peasant knows to be true: that if God is God, then God necessarily rules all things and everything happens in some way or another — even if we can’t understand how — because he so wills.
+There is, Luther is saying, a kind of “resistless logic” in the very idea of God which all of humanity is forced to recognize which simply wipes out the idea of free will through God’s veritable will for humanity.
+For God is the almighty creator, ruler and sustainer of all things and humans are God’s creatures.
+And certainly, Luther argues, it is important for us to know and acknowledge this.
+It most certainly is not, as Erasmus thought, one of those things which the common person should not be told.
+Indeed, what common person does not know it?
+Everyone has to come to grips with it because the “secret” is already out!

 It is, then, fundamentally necessary and wholesome for Christian to know that God foreknows nothing contingently, but that He foresees, purposes, and does all things according to His own immutable, eternal and infallible will.
 This bombshell knocks ‘free will’ flat, and utterly shatters it; so that those who want to assert it must either deny my bombshell, or pretend not to notice it, or find some other way of dodging it.